nicolaromano/BIA4/Workshops/00 - Preliminary material/A brief introduction to Python.md

 You made it to the end!
 Well done!
 This was just a short introduction to Python, and I hope it has been useful to get you started.

 There are many more topics to cover and the Python documentation is very comprehensive.
 There are also many documents on the web that can help you learn Python.

+The [beginner's guide](https://wiki.python.org/moin/BeginnersGuide) on the Python website is also a good place to start.

 ---